MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5802.md

 # Production Order - WIP (report)

-The *Production Order - WIP* report shows a detailed overview of the work-in-process (WIP) costs associated with released production orders based on posted transactions (consumptions, capacity entries and output) for a given date.
+The **Production Order - WIP** report shows a detailed overview of the work-in-process (WIP) costs associated with released production orders.
+The costs are based on posted transactions, such as consumptions, capacity entries, and output for a given date.

-The report displays information such as Production Order Status, No. Description, Source Type, Source No, As Of, Consumption, Capacity, Output, As of, and Cost Posted to GL.
+The report displays information such as:

+- Production order status
+- Number
+- Description
+- Source type
+- Source number
+- Consumption
+- Capacity
+- Output
+- Cost posted to G/L

 ## Use cases